joeldodson/codinginblind/docs/articles/getting_started_with_python.md

 (3.10project) tmp\py3.10-project> code .
 ```
 That is, ``` code ``` is the program name and ``` . ``` (dot) is the directory to open.
+(The dot (period character) always represents the current directory.)
 The VS Code UI will open ready to edit files in that directory.

 ## Tell VS Code which Python to use